TechRetreat/learnathon/mobile/ios/8-DataManager.md

 This will allow us to manage types more neatly.

-Going back to our initalizer, we will take in JSON of type `CacheJSONFormat`.
+Going back to our initializer, we will take in JSON of type `CacheJSONFormat`.

  ```swift
  // We add the question mark to this initializer, because it could fail if the input format is incorrect